Theory for polariton-assisted remote energy transfer: Theory

-Here, we notice that $\gamma_{A\leftarrow\alpha_{D,\vec{k}}}$ in Eq. (\ref{eq:first rate k}) can be enhanced or supressed relative to bare (in the absence of metal) FRET due to additional SP-resonance energy transfer (PRET) $H_{AP}$ term as well as the spectral overlap $J_{A,\alpha_{D,\vec{k}}}$ that can be modified by tuning the energy of $|\alpha_{D,\vec{k}}\rangle$.
-In principle, given that $|\alpha_{D,\vec{k}}\rangle$ corresponds to a delocalized state, one would expect a superradiant enhancement of the rate;\citep{Lloyd2010,Kassal2013} in practice, this effect is minor due to the distance dependence of $H_{DA}$ (see SI).
+Here, we notice that $\gamma_{A\leftarrow\alpha_{D,\vec{k}}}$ in Eq. (\ref{eq:first rate k}) can be enhanced or supressed relative to bare (in the absence of metal) FRET due to additional SP-resonance energy transfer (PRET) channel given by $H_{AP}$, as well as the spectral overlap $J_{A,\alpha_{D,\vec{k}}}$ that can be modified by tuning the energy of $|\alpha_{D,\vec{k}}\rangle$.
+Similar findings were obtained for electron transfer with only donors strongly coupled to a cavity mode.\citep{Herrera2016} Given that $|\alpha_{D,\vec{k}}\rangle$ corresponds to a delocalized state, one would expect a superradiant enhancement of the rate;\citep{Lloyd2010,Kassal2013} in practice, this effect is minor due to the distance dependence of $H_{DA}$ (see Section \ref{subsec:no superradiant enhancement}).
 On the other hand, Eq. (\ref{eq:darkD to A}) presents an averaged rate $\gamma_{A\leftarrow dark_{D}}$ from the dark states and hence does not feature a PRET term.
-It converges to the bare FRET rate in the limit of large $N_{D}\gg N_{xy,D}$ (when there are many layers of chromophores along $z$) as well as from the dependence (due to the assumption of weak system-bath coupling invoked in deriving Eq. (\ref{eq:rate general case 1}); see SI) on the bare spectral overlap $J_{A,D}$.
+In fact, it converges (see Section \ref{subsec:derivation_dark donors} for derivation) to the bare FRET rate (Eq. (\ref{eq:darkD to A-1}) below) in the limit of large $N_{D}\gg N_{xy,D}$ (when there are many layers of chromophores along $z$) and isotropically averaged and orientationally uncorrelated TDMs $\vec{\mu}_{C_{ij}}$ for both $C=D,A$.

 In contrast, strongly coupling the acceptor states to SPs yields the following rates: